Xerfed/ISD2022-23/docs/design.md

 This is a rough idea of what the overall webpage will look like.
 [Some of the design may be altered at the final stage of implementation.]
 Our initial design includes:
-- A Home Page:
+- "A Home Page":
   Within the homepage we will include the total of people visiting the museums using the Bristol Museum OpenData.
   We plan to create a small text box which showcase information on the popular museums alongside local events.
 This should also be easy to change.
-- Popular Museums Data:
+- "Popular Museums Data":
   This is all the data from Bristol OpenData regarding the museum visits all time.
 Showcases the historical popularity data of the museum.
-- Museum List:
+- "Museum List":
    This will be a page that is dedicated to to showcase the most popular museums in the area with detailed explaination about it.
-- Map: A map of the museums which include a short information on the museum using google maps api alongside images of the museum.
+- "Map": A map of the museums which include a short information on the museum using google maps api alongside images of the museum.

 **Johns's Use Case (UC2) Wireframe:**